stuartabramshumphries/stuhugo/content/english/post/first.md

 ---
-title: "ZFS Intro on Linux"
+title: "Introduction to ZFS on Linux"
 date: 2023-08-30T20:42:02+01:00
 draft: false
 params:
     ShowShareButtons: true
 ---
 - January 13, 2022

 ### Overview
 Developed in 2001 by Sun Microsystems - not GNU licensed so has to be installed on linux separately.